HTTP-RPC/Kilo/README.md

 ### Authentication
 Although it is possible to use the `java.net.Authenticator` class to authenticate service requests, this class can be difficult to work with, especially when dealing with multiple concurrent requests or authenticating to multiple services with different credentials.
 It also requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.

 HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
-The `Authentication` interface defines a single method that is used to authenticate each request submitted by a proxy instance:

-    public interface Authentication {
-        public void authenticateRequest(HttpURLConnection connection);
-    }

-Authentication providers are associated with a proxy instance via the `setAuthentication()` method.
-For example, the following code associates an instance of `BasicAuthentication` with a service proxy:

-    serviceProxy.setAuthentication(new BasicAuthentication("username", "password"));

-The `BasicAuthentication` class is provided by the HTTP-RPC Java client library.
-Applications may provide custom implementations of the `Authentication` interface to support other authentication schemes.
+The `setAuthorization()` method can be used to associate a set of user credentials with a proxy instance.
+This method takes an instance of `java.net.PasswordAuthentication` identifying the user.
+When specified, the credentials are submitted with each service request using basic HTTP authentication.

+**IMPORTANT** Since basic authentication transmits the encoded username and password in clear text, it should only be used with secure (i.e. HTTPS) connections.

 ### Examples
 The following code snippet demonstrates how `WebServiceProxy` can be used to access the resources of the hypothetical math service discussed earlier.
 It first creates an instance of the `WebServiceProxy` class and configures it with a pool of ten threads for executing requests.
 It then invokes the `getSum(double, double)` method of the service, passing a value of 2 for "a" and 4 for "b".
 Finally, it executes the `getSum(List<Double>)` method, passing the values 1, 2, and 3 as arguments: